JonPSmith/EfCore.GenericBizRunner/README.md

 # EfCore.GenericBizRunner

-EfCore.GenericBizRunner (shorteded to GenericBizRunner) is a framework to help build and run business logic when you are using [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) for database accesses.
+EfCore.GenericBizRunner (shortened to GenericBizRunner) is a framework to help build and run business logic when you are using [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) for database accesses.
 Its aim is to totally isolate the business logic from other parts of the application, especially the user presentation/UI layers.